Documentation

 • false

-Intelephense uses this PHP keyword as the type of an undefined variable.
+• unset* Intelephense uses this PHP keyword to represent the type of an undefined variable.

 Literal Types